What does a Automation Engineer do?

 Responsibilities:

-- Design, develop, and implement automated systems and processes to improve efficiency and reduce manual intervention.
+- Develop and implement automated systems and processes to improve efficiency.

-- Collaborate with cross-functional teams to identify areas for automation and develop solutions.
+- Collaborate with cross-functional teams to understand business requirements and translate them into technical solutions.

-- Maintain and troubleshoot existing automated systems to ensure optimal performance.
+- Maintain and troubleshoot existing automation systems to ensure optimal performance.

-- Stay up-to-date with the latest automation technologies and industry trends.
+- Stay updated with the latest automation technologies and industry trends.

 Qualifications